richardcom/tp/docs/UserGuide.md

 title: User Guide
 ---

-IntelliBrary is an **app for managing storage, purchase, borrowing, and reader review of books in NUS library via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+IntelliBrary is an **app for managing storage, purchase, borrowing, reader reviews of books, and logistics in NUS library via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Targeted at users who can type fast, IntelliBrary can get your library management tasks done faster than traditional GUI apps.

 * Table of Contents